 Jonathan was born in the United States and grew up in Israel.
 In 2016 he got a bachelor's degree in applied linguistics from Georgia State University.
 As a bilingual native, his main area of interest is the process of second language acquisition.
 He lived in Atlanta, GA before moving to Portland, OR, and then relocating to Maryland.

-Kate Bailey, our administrative coordinator, is a Ph.D. student in Jewish history at the University of Maryland, College Park.
-Kate received her B.A. in Judaic Studies from the George Washington University.
-Between receiving her B.A. and graduate school, Kate worked for four years in the DC Jewish community.
-She lives in downtown Silver Spring with her partner, Alan, and their Black Lab, Melvin.
-She can be reached at firstname.lastname@example.org.
+Mikol Bailey, our administrative director, is a Ph.D. student in Jewish History at the University of Maryland, College Park.
+Mikol received a B.A. in Judaic Studies from the George Washington University in 2007, and has worked in the DC Jewish community in different capacities ever since.
+They live in downtown Silver Spring with their husband, Alan, and their black Lab, Melvin.
+Mikol can be reached at firstname.lastname@example.org.